Japanese Television since 1953

 Scope and syllabus

-Based upon a thorough introduction to media theory and theories of media analysis (both quantitative and qualitative methods), the course will give an overview of the development of Japanese television throughout its history in looking at both public and private broadcasting as well as ‘landmarks’ of the Japanese broadcasting history and their effects on the consumption of television as medium.
+Based upon a thorough introduction to media theory and theories of media analysis (both quantitative and qualitative methods), the module will give an overview of the development of Japanese television throughout its history in looking at both public and private broadcasting as well as ‘landmarks’ of the Japanese broadcasting history and their effects on the consumption of television as medium.

 It will also provide background information on the Japanese broadcasting system, both in legal terms as well as in economic terms which are essential to the understanding of the contents.
 Various genres such as news programmes and documentaries, but also TV series, commercials and game shows will be covered and looked at critically, in regard to the representations of Japanese society found therein.

 In addition, throughout the history of Japanese television, Japanese domestic productions tended to dominate the Japanese market.
 However, in recent years, many dramas from other Asian countries, i.e. South Korea, Taiwan and China have also been aired and were successful beyond expectation.
-Therefore, the course will also look into the (social) consequences of these new trends and try to elaborate whether this could lead to an ‘internationalisation’ of Japanese television.
+Therefore, the module will also look into the (social) consequences of these new trends and try to elaborate whether this could lead to an ‘internationalisation’ of Japanese television.

-The course will be taught in a lecture form, but there will be classroom discussions on theoretical issues as well as presentations to further enhance the students’ understanding of theory and its application on the case of Japanese television.
+The module will be taught in a lecture form, but there will be classroom discussions on theoretical issues as well as presentations to further enhance the students’ understanding of theory and its application on the case of Japanese television.

 In the first term, the students will be taught about theoretical issues concerning television and its role in society as well as in the Japanese context.
 In the second term, the focus will be on exploring different genres and their significance for the genre as such, as well as for society.
 Lastly, the challenges television is faced with by the so-called New Media will also be tackled.
 The students will thus gain a deep knowledge on Japanese television and society, which will encourage them to look more critically at media and its contents.